TheLostHomeyAppRepositories/com.thirdreality.app/README.md

 ## Release notes:

+### v1.0.7
+- Fix system abnormalities that may be caused by the operation of the device when it is offline.

 ### v1.0.6
 - Added support for startup ON/OFF for Smart Plug (V1, v2, E2) and Multi-Function Night Light.